Welcome to my Summer Farmhouse Tour. I’m joining 30 of my friends for the Blogger’s Best Summer Home Tour hosted by Kelly at the Tattered Pew.

 Modern Farmhouse Kitchen

-The festive colors in this rug, from Boutique Rugs, really helps to brighten up the neutral kitchen.
+The festive colors in this rug, really help to brighten up the neutral kitchen.

 Another DIY project was the concrete countertops.
-The brick wall is a perfect compliment to the natural concrete tops and adds lots of texture to the neutral space.
+The brick wall is a perfect complement to the natural concrete tops and adds lots of texture to the neutral space.

-The open shelving is made from new wood which we aged to look like old barn wood.
-You can see how this was accomplished here.
+The open shelving is made from new wood, which we aged to look like old barn wood.

 The loft area is where we watch TV and hang out after a long day.
 This area is full of industrial modern farmhouse charm.